kenakofer/hymnsinger/docs/hymn-index.md

 Amen.
 </div></td><td class='stanzas-box'>1.</td><td class='poet-box'>Refugee Blessing, anon.</td><td class='tags-box'><div><a class="taglink" href="#">english</a><a class="taglink" href="#">theist</a><a class="taglink" href="#">4part</a><a class="taglink" href="#">chords</a></div></td><td class='date-added-box'>2021/03/28</td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/religion_fit_to_last.html">Religion fit to last</a></td><td class='tune-box'>JESOUS AHATONHIA (adapted)</td><td class='key-box'>G minor
 </td><td class='meter-box'>86.86.76.86</td><td class='composer-box'>French folk melody;
 arr.
-Kenan Schaefkofer, 2021</td><td class='lyric-box'><div>A voice within becomes distressed to see you taste the fruit, forbidden by your God and creed, respected since your youth:
+Kenan Schaefkofer, 2021</td><td class='lyric-box'><div>A voice within cries out, distressed, to see you taste the fruit, forbidden by your God and creed, respected since your youth:
 ''Prodigal, I'll fight in you, restore your faith to thrive.
 I'll bring you back within the fold.
 Without you can't survive.
 Without you can't survive!''

-"You'd loose the bond of family!" your instinct diatribes.
+''You'd loose the bond of family!'' your instinct diatribes.
 Decide: Be shunned to wilderness, or rest in harmless lies.
 Act against evolvéd traits?
 Your logic might agree, but in your gut, you crave not truth, you crave community.
 You crave community!

-If earthly fears don't move you, try a sample of Pascal:
+If earthly fears don't faze you, try a sample of Pascal:
 A slim chance of eternal bliss is worth more than your all.
 Walk along the Roman Road, avoid eternal pain.
-Salvation's path is markéd well, with brimstone in the drain, With brimstone in the drain:
+Salvation's path is markéd well, with brimstone in the drain, with brimstone in the drain:

 Step one: believe, O wretch, your life is worthless, justly lost, and second: faith's your only hope, at seemingly no cost!